 THREATENED GARDENS

-COMMUNITY CONTROL of LAND is the foundation of our collective struggle towards liberation.
-Whether the issue is food, education, or housing, community control of resources, REQUIRE community control of the land...
-Our gardens are not just extracurricular spaces--!!
+COMMUNITY CONTROL of LAND is the foundation of our collective struggle towards liberation - whether the issue is food, education, or housing.
+Our gardens are not just extracurricular spaces!
 They are community-driven acts of resistance and resilience by communities of color in their historically underinvested communities.

 We are calling to attention changes that need to happen to create real and transparent pathways towards community control of land.
-WHO controls land and HOW it’s being used dictates what our communities look like.
 In the urban agriculture community, we’ve seen too many community gardens and farms lost to Sheriff sales & development in the waves of gentrification across the city.
 Below are some of the examples of how we take action over the years.

 SAY NO TO THE 30+ YEAR MORTGAGE